Musk to step back from Trump administration role as Tesla profits plunge

 However, all is not lost for Tesla.
 Despite the struggles across much of Europe and other international markets, the company is still seeing growth in certain regions.
 In the UK, Tesla sales jumped by 21% in February, with 4,000 Teslas sold, defying the broader European trend.

-Ultimately, Tesla’s future may hinge on its ability to balance Musk’s polarising persona with the need to appeal to an increasingly competitive global EV market.
+Ultimately, Tesla may need to balance Musk’s polarising persona with the need to appeal to an increasingly competitive global EV market to regain its lost shares.
 While setbacks in Europe and Australia are concerning, the growing success in places like the UK and Ireland give hope that the brand can weather the storm, granted it can regain customer loyalty and adapt to the changing market.